Make an Emergency Donation

 This is a global crisis we cannot ignore.
-There is still time to slow the spread of COVID-19 and prevent a catastrophic loss of life in refugee camps and the world's poorest countries.
+Help us slow the spread of COVID-19 and prevent a catastrophic loss of life in refugee camps and the world's poorest countries.

 What is Oxfam Doing?

-We are working with our partners, government health ministries and key UN agencies in 65 countries to determine the most effective response to the crisis in each region.
+We are working with our partners, government health ministries and key UN agencies in 68 countries to most effectively respond to the crisis in each region.

 This is what Oxfam is doing right now:

 - Increasing the distribution of soap and strengthening sanitation services, including facilities for washing hands, as well as access to drinking water, especially for people living in overcrowded refugee camps and urban areas.

 - Helping people minimize the risk of infection by providing accurate information and advice in local languages in the poorest countries around the world.

 - In Myanmar and Bangladesh, we have increased our health promotion work around hand and respiratory hygiene in the camps where we work.
 Our team in Myanmar is working closely with local partners to scale up our humanitarian assistance in more than 100 displacement camps, distributing soap, building more than 1000 handwashing stations (to date), distributing 17,000 additional bars of soap per month, increased hygiene materials and delivering health education and training in camps for people displaced by long-standing conflict.